yetanothermightytool/powershell/vbo/vb365-exo-usage-report/README.md

 This script has been tested with the following versions of Veeam Backup for Office 365:
   - v6.0 (latest)
   - v7.0 (BETA)

+## Version History

+* 1.1
+    * Only the size of the protected mailboxes gets reported in column "M365 Mailbox Size"
+    * Round up Repository values
+    * Added Data Reduction Percentage column

 ## Planned functions